 What person who has car trouble (like everyone else) and then takes their car to the Automobile mechanic and then gets mad with the mechanic for telling them everything that's wrong with the vehicle and the possible reason for the problems and then goes to another mechanic to hear something different (church hopping)?
 We all are a work in progress, but there is no progress in being permissive to the wrong in us.
 The problem is not so much in what it is but in what we choose to call it and what we choose to treat it as.
+We should stop using verses like Psalms 51:5, Romans 3:10, and Romans 3:23 as an excuse to stay in a condition but as a reason to seek repair of that condition, to improve on that condition.

 In conclusion, James had this to say: " My brothers and sisters, if one of you should wander from the truth and someone should bring that person back, remember this: Whoever turns a sinner from the error of their way will save them from death and cover over a multitude of sins."~ James 5:19-20